Sagyam/Sagyam/README.md

 ### Hi there, I'm Sagyam Thapa.
 I'm passionate about computer science.
-I'm currently learning Web Devlopment and Machine Learning/ Data Science and combining them in my projects.
+I'm currently learning Web Devlopment and Machine Learning/Data Science and combining them in my projects.
 _____________________________________________________________________________________________________________________________________________

 ## Connect with me: